yodrew/yodrew.github.io/f/fasting.md

     <h3>_Ch.
 14   Stimulation   and elimination_</h3>
     <p align="right">p 105

   It’s Aubrou, the physician, who had Mary to eat, in order she did’nt weaken.
-It’s him who killed her  .._ François Mauriac  <u>Le noeud de vipères</u>_  ( The nest of vipers).<br>
+It’s him who killed her  .._ François Mauriac  _Le noeud de vipères_  ( The nest of vipers).<br>
       _Methods of stimulation_

   « There are years that I oppose the use of all the methods of stimulation, because they tend to exhaust energies of the patients.